 In the 1800s there was an American family named the Havilands who owned a china shop in New York City.
 The family was made up of four brothers David, Edmond, Daniel, and Robert all of who participated in the dishware business in one way or another whether it was through trading, importing, exporting, or physical operation of the William Street storefront.

 Selling dishes in New York City in the 19th century was a competitive business.
 China merchants were located all around town, utilizing the bustling harbor to import dishes from faraway countries.
 The Haviland inventory came from England and France in the form of creamware…

 that came off the Pearl Street docks just a few blocks from the Haviland’s shop.
 Constantly trying to improve their offerings and find lucrative ways to stay afloat while supplying the city with serving pieces, the Haviland’s also offered china repair services.
 Legend states that a broken teacup made of a beautiful white clay brought in by a customer, led one brother, David, to hunt down the source of this stunning bright, light material.

-The search for discovery led him all the way to Limoges, France where factories had been producing porcelain dishes made from local kaolin clay since the 1700’s.
-Beholding the beauty of this delicate but strong material the enterprising David picked up his wife and young son from America and moved to Limoges with plans of opening his own porcelain factory in order to send all of its creations back to America for sale.
+The search for discovery led him all the way to Limoges, France where factories had been producing porcelain dishes made from local kaolin clay since the 1700s.
+Beholding the beauty of this delicate but strong material, the enterprising David picked up his wife and young son from America and moved to Limoges with plans of opening his own porcelain factory.
+From there, he would send all of its creations back to America for sale.